jlevy/og-equity-compensation/README.md

 difference for **both employees and hiring managers**.

-One of the difficulties for candidates negotiating equity compensation is that they may have less information about what they are worth than the person hiring them.
-Companies talk to many candidates and often pay for or have access to expensive market-rate compensation data.
+One of the difficulties for candidates negotiating equity compensation is that they may have less information about [what they are worth](#equal-treatment) than the person hiring them.
+Companies talk to many candidates and often have access to or pay for expensive market-rate compensation data.
-While some data on typical equity levels have been published online, much of it fails represent the worth of a candidate with their own specific experience in a specific role.
+While some data on [typical equity levels](#typical-employee-equity-levels) have been published online, much of it fails to represent the worth of a candidate with their own specific experience in a specific role.
-However, even without exact data, experienced candidates and hiring managers develop better “mental frameworks” to think about [offers and negotiations](#offers-and-negotiations).
+However, even without exact data, experienced candidates and hiring managers develop better mental frameworks to think about [offers and negotiations](#offers-and-negotiations).

-On the other hand, challenges are not limited to those of employees.
+On the other hand, challenges are not limited to employees.
 Founders and hiring managers also often struggle with talking through the web of technicalities with potential hires, and can make equally poor decisions when making offers.
 Either over-compensating and under-compensating employees has unfortunate consequences.

-In short, both companies and employees are routinely hurt by uninformed decisions and costly mistakes when it comes to equity compensation, and we strive to cover both sides.
+In short, both companies and employees are routinely hurt by uninformed decisions and costly mistakes when it comes to equity compensation, and we strive to provide guidance for both sides.

 ### Scope